stuycs-softdev/proj2-pd7-03-ArmyOfDarkness/README.md

 This is our second project repository.

 <b> Haoxin Luo: </b>
-Implemented MyEDU Search.
-(Not hosted on site because it didn't work.)
+Was tasked with implemented MyEDU Search.
+Did not do so.
+Made no contribution to site.

 <b> Tak Chi Wan: </b>
 Implemented Map Search.